-Dr. Paul R. Sanberg is president and founder of NAI.
-He is the former senior vice president for research, innovation and knowledge enterprise at University of South Florida, and currently Distinguished University Professor of medicine, engineering, and business, and executive director of the Center of Excellence for Aging and Brain Repair.
+Dr. Paul R. Sanberg is the former Senior Vice President for Research, Innovation and Knowledge Enterprise at University of South Florida, and currently Distinguished University Professor of Medicine, Engineering, and Business, and Executive Director of the Center of Excellence for Aging and Brain Repair.

 His innovations have been instrumental in translating new pharmaceutical and cellular therapeutics to clinical trials and commercialization for Tourette syndrome, stroke, ALS, Alzheimer’s, Huntington’s and Parkinson’s disease.

 He served twice on the nomination evaluation committee for the National Medal of Technology and Innovation; and advisory board for the APLU Commission on Innovation, Competitiveness, and Economic Prosperity.
-He was the first in his family to graduate college, and has been a master flight instructor and airplane enthusiast most of his adult life.
-He was recently elected a Fellow of the Royal Aeronautical Society.
-He is a Charter Fellow of NAI.
+Dr. Sanberg was the first in his family to graduate college.
+He has been a master flight instructor and airplane enthusiast most of his adult life and is a Fellow of the Royal Aeronautical Society.
+He was recently inducted to the Johns Hopkins Society of Scholars.
+He is a Charter Fellow of the Class of 2012.